North Carolinians for Specialty Beer

 In fact, enough time has passed that the WordPress site that hosted Pop The Cap is a relic and a security threat to our new platform.
-So I've had to make the somewhat-difficult decision to shut it down, providing instead archived links to two snapshots of Pop The Cap:
+So I've had to make the somewhat-difficult decision to shut it down.
+Thankfully the archivists at Well Crafted NC are hard at work on our historical behalf.

 - August 2005, right after we successfully lobbied to change the law, and

 - August 2006, "Pop the Cap 2.0" and a newsletter archive

 Chief Executive Optimist, Fullsteam